NJ legislators look to strengthen mental health, addiction insurance coverage

 TRENTON — It's been 10 years since the passage of the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008, which required health insurers to put mental health coverage benefits on par with medical and surgical ones.

-And Thursday, New Jersey legislators took mental health parity a step further when they advanced a state bill that would expand insurance coverage for behavioral health care services and enhance enforcement and oversight of federal law.
+On Thursday, New Jersey legislators took mental health parity a step further when they advanced a bill that would expand insurance coverage for behavioral health care services and enhance enforcement and oversight of federal law.

 "This ensures that people who are suffering from mental illness or addiction will have access to the services essential to their recovery," Assemblywoman Valerie Vainieri Huttle, D-Bergen, said in a statement.
 "Individuals who are struggling with a mental illness or addiction should not have to jump through hoops to get help."